 The 'reasonable prospects for eventual economic extraction' requirement generally implies that the quantity and grade estimates meet certain economic thresholds and that the Mineral Resources are reported at an appropriate cut-off grade that considers extraction scenarios and processing recoveries.
 In the case of open pit Mineral Resources this is generally further refined by the reporting above an optimisation shell at an appropriate gold price.
 In the case of underground Mineral Resources this is generally further refined by geotechnical and depth considerations.
-Areas considered sterilised by historical mining activities were removed from the Mineral Resource.
+Areas considered sterilised by historical mining activities were removed from the Mineral Resource estimation.
+The remaining blocks represent the current in situ Mineral Resource.